This article was prompted by a question from a reader. For more questions from readers see the Mailbag.

 Secondly, according to Jesus himself, the holy place, also known as the kingdom, comes into its right condition when Christ dispatches his powerful angels to remove wicked persons from his kingdom.
 That is what is to be accomplished during the conclusion, or time of the end.

-In further demonstration of the artificiality of the Society’s interpretation, the 7th chapter of Daniel presents a similar prophecy, which likewise depicts the holy ones being trampled by the beast.
-But Bethel’s watchman insists that the holy ones where trampled during the First World War, not during WWII.
+In a further demonstration of the artificiality of the Society’s interpretation, the 7th chapter of Daniel presents a similar prophecy, which likewise depicts the holy ones being trampled by the beast.
+But Bethel’s watchman insists that the holy ones were trampled during the First World War, not during WWII.
 The reason that is offered as a reliable interpretation is because it relates how the holy ones are thrown down for the prophetic period of “a time, times and half a time,” which has been tied to the First World War.
 So basically, Jehovah’s Witnesses have been led to believe that two complimentary prophecies have two totally different interpretations.

 But the prophecies of Daniel and Revelation are essentially a series of complimentary snapshots of things that must shortly take place.
 The three horns that are plucked out of the unusually fierce beast by an emergent little horn is the same as the small horn that springs up from the hairy he-goat, which is the same event portrayed in the 13th chapter of Revelation depicting a seven-headed beast that receives a sword stroke upon one of its heads.

 How may we be certain that these prophecies have not been fulfilled yet?
-Because, the Apocalypse is very clear on this, that the death stroke upon the ruling head of the beast initiates judgment day.
+Because, the Apocalypse is very clear on this, that the death-stroke upon the ruling head of the beast initiates judgment day.
 Because once the head of the political beast is slaughtered, signifying the utter collapse of the present system, the system will be resuscitated and give rise to the last king, also known as the image of the beast.
 The last king will be a rival of Christ himself.
 So, those who pledge their allegiance to the last king will have their names blotted out of the book of life.
 In other words, those who receive the mark of the beast unequivocally forfeit their lives.
 The mark of the beast is permanent and irreversible.
 It will mean that a person has rejected Christ and chosen Satan as their king.

 The Watchtower has unblushingly claimed that people have already received the mark, since 1919 even, with the advent of the League of Nations.
 But if the past few generations have been condemned to everlasting death already, why do Jehovah’s Witnesses expend their efforts trying to evangelize the doomed?
 Indeed, how is it possible for a person to even come into an approved relationship with God, as Jehovah’s Witnesses assume they have, if before their conversion they had worshipped the beast and gotten the mark?